Wilhelm Amsinck Burchard-Motz

 Wilhelm Amsinck Burchard-Motz (4 July 1878 in Hamburg, – 13 January 1963 in Hamburg) was a German lawyer and national-liberal politician.
 He served as Senator for Trade, Shipping and Industry of Hamburg from 1925 to 1933 and as Second Mayor from 1933 to 1934.
 Burchard-Motz was a member of the Nazi Party.

-He was the son of Hamburg First Mayor Johann Heinrich Burchard and Emily Amsinck.
-Following studies in Heidelberg, Lausanne and Cambridge, he worked as lawyer in Hamburg from 1904 where he was a member of the Esche Schümann Commichau (chambers, as in association of barristers).
+He was the son of Hamburg's First Mayor Johann Heinrich Burchard, and Emily Amsinck.
+Following studies in Heidelberg, Lausanne and Cambridge, he worked as a lawyer in Hamburg from 1904, where he was a member of the Esche Schümann Commichau (chambers, as in an association of barristers).

 In the 1950s, he was Vice President of the German Golf Association.